 When working in traditional media, even abstractly, I sometimes found that a direction I had taken started to feel familiar.
 Often I would realize that I was being overly influenced by other artists.
 It got to the point that I couldn't trust the validity of my motives and decisions.

-During the construction of my, home there were many masonry tasks that needed to be done, pouring slabs, laying tile, finishing sidewalks and driveways.
-I noticed how good cement felt, how versatile it was.
-It began to speak to me.
-It revealed textures, colors and surfaces that I had never seen.
-My brain began to whirl with all the many applications this new medium could foster in my work.
+During the construction of my home there were many masonry tasks that needed to be done.
+I had to do a lot of work with colored grouts and several differient forms of plaster.
+I was struck with the versatility and by the textures and colors that were possible.
+My brain began to whirl with all the many applications this medium could foster in my work.
 It was like wiping the slate clean, nothing felt familiar, no influences to avoid.
-My art is now an exciting adventure where I experiment, break new ground and trust my instincts once again.
+My art could be an exciting adventure where I experiment, break new ground and trust my instincts once again.